 Yamaha FC-4 Sustain Pedal

 One of the best selling products, this is one of the best piano style sustain pedal for use with any electronic keyboard.
 The high-quality chrome finish foot pedal also has expressive half-pedal capabilities.
 The rubber bottom grips ensure it just stays in its place on the floor.
 It includes 6-foot cable with 1/4-inch jack.
-Available for around 20 bucks, this is the best piano style pedal.
 Read more…

 Casio SP20 Piano Style Sustain Pedal